What Project Management Principles You Should Follow to Advance Your Team?

 Thankfully, project management platforms such as Trello, Asana app, Basecamp, Monday, and Zoho allow teams to track the progress of individual milestones and projects to ensure all stakeholders are aware of their specific roles and responsibilities.
 Additionally, these platforms enable teams to allocate resources, track budgets, communicate and collaborate through messaging tools, and store important documents and files in one place.

 However, without the right tools, this isn’t an easy thing to track.
-By integrating time tracking software with your chosen project management platform, you will increase the likelihood that team members complete milestones on time by enabling them to track the hours they’ve spent on different areas of the project.
+By integrating a time tracker with your chosen project management platform, you will increase the likelihood that team members complete milestones on time by enabling them to track the hours they’ve spent on different areas of the project.

 Time tracking tools also allow the project leader and other stakeholders to track progress accurately and adjust milestones and deadlines if necessary.